-On average, our specialists have 15 years of experience in the building science field.
+On average, our specialists in Hays, Colby and Great Bend have 15 years of experience in the building science field.
 They have all completed and continue to complete numerous hours of training, certifications and licenses dealing with energy performance.
 Additionally, we invest in the tools required to complete these energy services.

 If requested, we will also conduct source-side power quality surveys for customers as well as detailed customer-side power quality surveys.
 For more information on an estimate, please contact us by phone at 1-800-222-3121 or send us an email.
 These services may also be provided to non-customers, but the fees may be higher and will include mileage and other direct expenses.

 The blower door test is an effective way to determine how much and where your home is leaking conditioned air.
 Air leakage in buildings represents 10-40% of space heating and cooling costs.
 If your home is cold, drafty, dusty or too expensive to heat and cool, air leakage or infiltration could be the culprit.
 Tests usually take around 1.5-2 hours to perform on site and can be done any time of year on any house.
 Reports include leakage rates, minimum ventilation guidelines and combustions air calculations.